Macroeconomic Risks in Equity Factor Investing

 What are the research questions?

-Although not a new topic, this article explores and documents the dependent relationship between factor returns and time-varying macroeconomic environments.
+In the second half of this paper, the authors provide insightful commentary and a renewed perspective on the potential for diversification across factors through the lens of assessing macroeconomic exposures.
 It is well known that factor returns are cyclical and can be negative for long periods.
-It is common practice to implement factor investing by combining factors that are not perfectly correlated on an unconditional basis (Value and Momentum, for ex.) into a multifactor strategy in order to reduce risk and smooth returns.
+Because of this, it is common practice to combine factors that are not perfectly correlated in a simple model, such as Value and Momentum, into a multifactor strategy in order to reduce risk and smooth returns.
 This is all well and good unless those uncorrelated factors are in reality, regime dependent.
-The authors find substantial differences in correlations across macro regimes suggesting the unconditional correlation is a poor estimate of how any pair of factors will actually behave under specific macroeconomic conditions.
+In other words, what if the factors that appear uncorrelated on a simple basis become correlated right when you are counting on the diversification benefits(1).
+The authors find a number of unexpected patterns of exposures to macro regimes that should give pause to practitioners that rely on the use of conventional correlations across factor returns to determine potential diversifiers.
+The unconditional correlation may be a poor estimate of how any pair of factors will actually behave under specific macroeconomic conditions.

 What are the Academic Insights?

 - Although low volatility and low beta strategies have been marketed as alpha-generating factors that are likely to produce “anomalous” return performance, they are likely to exhibit substantial positive sensitivity to 3 of the 4 regimes: macro outlook, macro stability, and risk-on conditions.
 Investors are unlikely to be aware of the significance of these risk exposures.

 - The size factor, however, appears to have little to no sensitivity to any of the 4 macroeconomic regimes, making a size-based strategy an obvious candidate for inclusion in multiple factor portfolios for risk reduction purposes.